 Satisfaction Score = 1.3 out of 7

 Ohhhhhhh … Expedition Everest.
-Which as of the first rankings was in 2nd place.
-Surprisingly, Everest has relatively pitiful time savings compared to the entries above it here, with something like 15 minutes saved on average.
-It also sells out after most attractions at Animal Kingdom, including DINOSAUR.
+As of the inaugural rankings, this fan favorite was in 2nd place.
+Surprisingly, Everest back then had relatively pitiful time savings compared to the entries above it here, with something like 15 minutes saved on average.
+Thankfully, that has rebounded to over 30 minutes of time savings on average in the past 3 months.
+It still sells out after most attractions at Animal Kingdom, including DINOSAUR.
 Weird.
 That being said, its satisfaction score is MUCH higher any other attraction on the rest of this list other than the Safari.
 As far as satisfaction goes, you’re better off not making any other reservations and exploring the animal trails or watching the shows.
 Or playing Wilderness Explorers!

-DINOSAUR ranks in 5th place for availability (booking up 3-4 hours after Na’vi River Journey does, so it’s not really close) and 6th place for time savings compared to standby (not a big sample size, but still in the 10-15 minute range).
+DINOSAUR ranks in 4th place for availability (booking up 3-4 hours after Na’vi River Journey does, so it’s not really close) and 6th place for time savings compared to standby (solidly in the 15 minute range).

-In this case, out of the seven Genie+ attractions we’re ranking, DINOSAUR also happens to have the fourth-best overall satisfaction from the past two years.
-On our 1 to 7 scale, it scores a 6.2.
-Better than Na’vi River Journey, but not by enough get very high on our priority list.
+And out of the seven Genie+ attractions we’re ranking, DINOSAUR ties for the second-worst overall satisfaction from the past year.
+On our 1 to 7 scale, it scores a 6.3.
+Tied with Na’vi River Journey, and bad enough to keep it low on the list.